Pettit Memorial Chapel: Architecture

-Original design drawings by Wright show that the front facade of the chapel was to be decorated with a modest fountain and pool, which, along with a small plaque was meant to mark the chapel as a memorial.
-The sanctuary area of the chapel was labeled as a "recess with memorial" in the original drawings as well.
-These elements integrated to characterize the chapel as a memorial to Dr. Pettit.
-The T-shaped building is about 57 ft (17.37 m) by 42 ft (12.8 m), with the cross section being the shorter of the two.
+Preliminary design drawings by Wright show that the front or northeast side of the chapel was to be decorated with a modest fountain and pool, which, together with a bas relief plaque identify the structure as a memorial to Dr. Pettit.
+The building has a T-shaped plan which is about 57 ft (17.37 m) by 42 ft (12.8 m), with the meeting room forms the stem of the T and the two open porches form the cross bar.
 The building sits well within the cemetery grounds and is accessible in a car only by cemetery roadways.
-Its cemetery location is unique among Frank Lloyd Wright buildings as this is the only example of its type.
+Its cemetery location is unique among Frank Lloyd Wright buildings as this is the only example of its type to be constructed within Wright's lifetime.

-The interior of the T shape's "stem" is adorned with a fireplace at the T's crossing point.
+The interior is adorned with a fireplace at the T's crossing point.
 The cross of the T is an open-air, covered porch.
 The porch not only incorporates the open terrace common to other Wright designed buildings of the era but also has an explicit functionality.
 Wright meant for the porch to be used by those attending funerals while they waited for cars.
 The placement of the columns on the porch, pulled back from the open corners is found on other Wright buildings such as the Coonley House and the Martin House.
 The column placement and Wright's drawings may have influenced European architects after 1910 such as Le Corbusier.
-The balloon framed building's basement contains restrooms, storage and a furnace room.
+The wood framed building's partial basement contains restrooms, storage, and a furnace room, although the building was originally unheated.

-The design of the building is such that depending upon how it is viewed it can alternate between symmetrical and asymmetrical.
-Those angles from which it appears symmetrical express a solemn formality.
 The low-pitched hipped roof presents the skyline as quiet and unbroken, a feature typical of some of Wright's important early Prairie buildings such as the Heurtley House, and the Winslow House.
 It embodies the very essence of Frank Lloyd Wright's Prairie style buildings: the roof and its overhanging eaves, the abstract geometric art glass windows, the raised functional floor and the "plastic expression" of the stucco exterior and its contrasting wood trim.